You are here

 - Penalties for violations and non-compliance will be enforced.

-Each new rental property, upon application or change of ownership, is required to be inspected by the City to ensure compliance with City Ordinances, State Regulations, and the 2012 International Property Maintenance Code.
+Each new rental property, upon application for business license or change of property ownership, is required to be inspected by the City to ensure compliance with City Ordinances, State Regulations, and the 2012 International Property Maintenance Code.
 For existing rentals the landlord is required to submit a self-inspection Annual Safety Certification for Rental License Application of the property annually at the time of renewal.
 Items included in the inspection process for both new and existing rentals include the following:

 - Exterior property areas are to be maintained in a clean and safe condition.